-Regardless of what browser your website visitor, or what device your application user, chooses in order to connect with your business, you want the experience to be both convenient and secure.
+Regardless of what browser your website visitor, or what device your application user chooses to connect with your business, you want the experience to be both convenient and secure.
 The purpose of live chat is to provide that kind of flexible online communication.

 Being a natively web-based form of communication, from an IT perspective live chat software must be evaluated by three considerations above all others: availability, security, and agility.